The Polka King

-The Polka King is an American biographical comedy film directed by Maya Forbes and written by Forbes and Wallace Wolodarsky.
+The Polka King is a 2017 American biographical comedy-drama film directed by Maya Forbes and written by Forbes and Wallace Wolodarsky.
 The film is about real-life Polish-American polka band leader Jan Lewan, who was imprisoned in 2004 for running a Ponzi scheme.
 The film stars Jack Black as Lewan, as well as Jenny Slate, Jason Schwartzman, and Jacki Weaver.
 It premiered at the 2017 Sundance Film Festival on January 22, 2017.
 It was released on Netflix on January 12, 2018.

 The Polka King is based on a 2009 documentary about Lewan, The Man Who Would Be Polka King, directed by Joshua Brown and John Mikulak.

 Plot

 The film opens at a performance of Jan Lewan's (Black) polka band in Pennsylvania.
-Near the close of the show, he brings his wife Marla (Slate) onstage.
-A former beauty queen, Marla models amber jewelry they sell at their souvenir store.
-After the concert, Jan recounts to a happy concertgoer how he and Marla met, and how he has worked every terrible job imaginable, from dishwasher to janitor, to achieve the American dream.
+Near the close of the show, he brings his wife Marla (Slate) onstage, who models amber jewelry they sell at their souvenir store.
+After the concert, Jan recounts to a happy concertgoer how he emigrated from Poland, ending up in America working every menial job available until he saved enough to begin the band.
+Lewan also recalls performing for a charity telethon where he met Marla, who was a local beauty queen.

 The clarinetist in his band, Mickey (Schwartzman), visits Jan at his gift shop to tell him he wants to quit the band.
-Jan takes Mickey to a pizza restaurant nearby, urging him to stay, promising more money.
-Mickey feels that Jan has enlarged the band to an unsustainable size, and reveals that other members are thinking of quitting, especially after a rumor that Jan had hired a dancing bear to accompany the shows.
-He admits the bear is now part of the act, but insists that better times are ahead.
-He then picks up a pizza, going out to deliver it.
+Mickey and his bandmates suspect that Jan has gotten in over his head and cites rumors such as a woman in a costume will be a "dancing bear act".
+Jan admits to all this, convincing Mickey to "see the big picture".

 An elderly couple visits Jan and asks about investing in his band.
 He explains that they are guaranteed a 12% annual return on their investment.
+The band's misfortune starts to reverse, and Mickey thanks Jan for not having to return to Radio Shack, a job he detested.
 The state Securities and Exchange Commission office discovers Jan is taking on investors and sends investigator Ron Edwards (Smoove) to meet with him.
 He informs Jan that because he has not registered properly, it is illegal for him to accept investments.
 He gives Jan three days to return his investors' money and close down.

-With hundreds of thousands of dollars already invested, Jan can't meet the SEC deadline.
-He buys lottery tickets and asks to do more work at the pizza joint.
-When the elderly couple returns, asking to invest more money with him, Jan changes the corporate name on his forms and takes their money.
-He tells Edwards that he has officially closed down his first investment scheme, omitting the fact that he has started another.